 What are the effects of low stomach acidity?

 The effects of inadequate acidity spill over into many of the body's functions:

 - The proliferation of bacteria in the gut.
-Studies show that low gastric acid levels lead to a bacterial proliferation in the small intestine, causing numerous digestive problems, not least Small Intestinal Bacterial Overgrowth, or SIBO.
-Sufferers of SIBO complain of bloating, flatulence, belching and abdominal pain.
+Studies show that low gastric acid levels lead to a bacterial proliferation in the small intestine, causing numerous digestive problems, notably Small Intestinal Bacterial Overgrowth, or SIBO.
+Sufferers of SIBO complain of bloating, flatulence, belching, and abdominal pain.
 Undigested proteins are also a source of toxins in the gut and may contribute to the onset of other chronic intestinal problems.